ErpNetDocs/tech/advanced/calculated-attributes/scripting/index.md

 The script runs in a sandboxed environment with access to:

-- The entity for which the calculated attribute is being evaluated
+- `subject` – the entity instance for which the calculated attribute is being evaluated
-- The entire @@name Domain Model (via the Domain object)
+- The entire @@name Domain Model (via the `Domain` object)

 Unlike user business rules, calculated attribute scripts are expected to **produce a value**.
 The value returned by the script becomes the value of the calculated attribute.